-In the Everglades, plant communities arranged along environmental gradients are expressions of ecosystem functional processes associated with underlying physico-chemical drivers that vary in Hence, determining the responses to spatio-temporal changes in key space and time. environmental drivers of plant assemblages along gradients, and the boundaries between them, is important for conservation and ecosystem restoration.
-The landscapes in both Shark River and Taylor Slough basins of the Everglades include long hydroperiod sloughs, flanked by short hydroperiod marl prairies.
-Particularly in the Shark River Slough (SRS) basin, vegetation structure and composition change gradually along an elevation and water depth gradient, from shorthydroperiod marl prairies to the ridge and slough landforms that epitomize central SRS (Olmsted and Loope 1984; Olmsted and Armentano1997; Ross et al. 2003).
+In the Everglades, plant communities arranged along environmental gradients are expressions of ecosystem functional processes associated with underlying physico-chemical drivers that vary in space and time.
+Hence, determining the responses to spatio-temporal changes in key environmental drivers of plant assemblages along gradients, and the boundaries between them, is important for conservation and ecosystem restoration.
+The landscape in both Shark River and Taylor Slough basins of the Everglades includes long hydroperiod sloughs, flanked by short hydroperiod marl prairies.
+Particularly in the Shark River Slough (SRS) basin, vegetation structure and composition change gradually along an elevation and water depth gradient, from short-hydroperiod marl prairies to ridge and slough, which are characteristic features of the landscape of central SRS (Olmsted and Loope 1984; Olmsted and Armentano1997; Ross et al. 2003).
 Hydrology is one of the major drivers of species differences between marl prairie and ridge-and-slough landscapes.
 Hence, alterations in hydrologic conditions usually cause a shift in vegetation structure and composition within each landscape; extreme changes can lead to even dominance of hydric vegetation in marl prairie or various levels of degradation of landforms in the ridge and slough (R&S) landscape.
 In the past century, changes in the amount and flow patterns of water, resulting from the construction and operation of a series of canals, levees and water structures (Light and Dineen1994, McVoy et al. 2011), have altered the proportions of prairie and slough vegetation in the region.
 Furthermore, changes in water management associated with the ongoing Comprehensive Everglades Restoration Plan (CERP 2000) are likely to affect vegetation composition in the transition zone between these ecosystems, resulting in a shift in the boundary between marl prairie and slough communities.
 It is therefore important to understand how restoration impacts the dynamics of prairie and slough landscapes and the boundaries between the two.

-Along the gradient from marl prairies to ridge-and-slough marshes, vegetation in the prairie is likely to respond more rapidly to hydrologic changes than vegetation in the marshes.
-Armentano et al. (2006) argued that the transition from one vegetation type to another (e.g., prairie to marsh) in response to hydrology may take place in as little as 3 to 4 years.
-However, the transition from marsh to prairie appears to take longer.
-In the southern Everglades, recent water management efforts have been directed at ameliorating the adverse effects of previous water management activities.
-In this respect, a series of water detention ponds have been brought into operation along the eastern boundary of the Park to mitigate the wet-season water reversals that were prevalent in this region due to loss of water from the rocky glades to the canal (Van Lent et al. 1999).
-In contrast, strategic regulation of water deliveries through the S12 structures along US 41 has been in place since 2002, with the intent of reversing damage that was caused by the extended wet conditions that resulted from both high water deliveries and rains in the mid-to-late 1990s.
-These modifications in water management activities, along with those planned under the Central Everglades Planning Project (CEPP), including the construction and operation of two Tamiami Trail bridges, have affected and will continue to affect water conditions within the Park, resulting in changes in vegetation communities and ecological processes.
+Along the marl prairie-slough gradient, vegetation in the marl prairie portion of the gradient is likely to respond to hydrologic changes more rapidly than vegetation in the slough portion.
+Armentano et al. (2006) also argued that the transition from one vegetation type to another (e.g., prairie to marsh) in response to hydrology may take place in as little as 3 to 4 years.
+However, the transition from marsh to prairie may take longer.
+In the southern Everglades, recent water management efforts have been directed towards ameliorating the adverse effects caused of previous water management activities.
+In this respect, a series of water detention ponds have been brought into operation along the eastern boundary of the park to mitigate the wet-season water reversals that were prevalent in this region due to the loss of water from the rocky glades to the canal (Van Lent et al. 1999).
+In contrast, strategic regulation of water deliveries through the S12 structures along US 41 has been in place since 2002 to reverse the damage that were caused by the extended wet conditions that resulted from both high water deliveries and rains in the mid-to-late -1990s.
+These modifications in water management activities, along with those planned under Central Everglades Planning Project (CEPP), including construction and operation of Tamiami Bridges, have affected, and are likely to influence water conditions within the Park, resulting in changes in vegetation communities and ecological processes.